 - Applicant must be and remain an undergraduate student in good standing.

-- Applicants must commit to regular online participation and spend a minimum of 40 hours per week working as part of a research lab.
+- Applicants must commit to spending 40 hours per week working as part of a research lab on UNC Charlotte's campus.

 All students that meet these requirements are welcome to apply!
 We are particularly interested in broadening participation of underrepresented groups in computing, and women and minorities are especially encouraged to apply.
 We also aim to provide research experiences for students who have limited exposure and opportunities to participate in research; we also encourage applicants from primarily undergraduate institutions.
 Opportunities are not limited to rising seniors; our Site has a history of integrating rising sophomores and juniors into our program.